Who Will Win the 2026 World Cup? AI Odds, Favorites & Dark Horses

 Brazil — Five Stars, One Question Mark

-Group C pits Brazil against Morocco, Scotland, and Haiti — and if that sounds straightforward, remember that Morocco knocked them out of the 2022 World Cup quarter-finals.
-That rematch is the story of this group.
+Group C pits Brazil against Morocco, Scotland, and Haiti — and if that sounds straightforward, remember that Morocco reached the 2022 semi-finals by beating Spain and Portugal.
+That clash is the story of this group.
 Brazil's talent pool remains absurd (Vinicius Jr., Rodrygo, Endrick), but the national team has lacked the killer instinct that once defined them.
-Haiti, making their first-ever World Cup appearance, will bring incredible energy and a fanbase that treats every match like a final.
+Haiti, back at the World Cup for the first time since 1974, will bring incredible energy and a fanbase that treats every match like a final.
 Brazil should top this group.
 Whether they can sustain that form deep into the knockouts is the real question.

 Argentina — Defending Champions on Messi's Terms